-Blackman believes that social media advertising is the most cost-effective form of advertising for small companies.
+Blackman believes social media advertising is the most cost-effective form of advertising for small companies.
 ‘You can spend as little as £200 and reach 50,000 people instantly, but more importantly you can automatically track the leads and sales,’ he adds.

-Google AdWords, when set up correctly, can transform a business rapidly, but you have to expect to spend some money to start with before you get the returns, Blackman advises.
+Google AdWords, when set up correctly, can transform a business rapidly, but you must expect to spend some money to start with before you get the returns, Blackman advises.
 He adds that buying banner ads on websites can be a good idea, but only if you’re going for brand recognition.

 ‘If you’re starting out, I would always say stay with social media; you can reach more people more quickly and ensure your message is very targeted.

 ‘You also have complete control over the budget and the actual statistics.’